-- Our proposal has the following advantages: - 1.
-Avoids packet loss and disorder. - 2.
-Improves the average latency (average packet delay). - 3.
+- 1. Avolus packet loss and disorder. - Improves the average latency (average packet delay).
 Improves end-to-end performance (overall performance). - 4.
 Has a shorter restoration period than Haskin's proposal (i.e. Fast network resources release).

-The proposed mechanism provides a method for reliable quality of service (QoS) provision.
-Once a given LSR detects congestion or a situation that leads to a Service Level Agreement (SLA) or QoS agreement being violated, it may start a reliable QoS and fast recovery (RFR) of a protected LSP that shares the link.
+The proposed mechanism can be used for quality of service (QoS) provision.
+Once a given LSR detects congestion or a situation that leads to a Service Level Agreement (SLA) or QoS agreement being violated, it may start a reliable and fast reroute (RFR) of a protected LSP that shares the link.

 The RFR due to its advantages turns the link/node failure problem into an equivalent problem of avoiding congestion in the protected LSP with the difference that for link congestion we have more time to manoeuvre the rerouting of packets to alternative path.
-To extend our mechanism to the congestion avoidance problem one only needs to guarantee that the LSR be aware of it just as in the case of a link fault.
+To extend our mechanism to the congestion avoidance problem one only needs to guarantee that the LSR be aware of it - just as in the case of a link fault.
 If this condition is satisfied, we can divert the flow to the alternative path avoiding a congestion situation.